Photo courtesy of Aaron Chang

 Villa, the inspiration for the fictitious Playa Sur, is closer to Lima.
 It’s known for its beach and tennis club, and its really nasty surf.
-The only beaches I’ve found, read about, or seen pictures of, that has breakers more hollow and vicious as those of Villa are Sandy Beach and the shore break at Waimea.
+The only beaches I’ve found, read about, or seen pictures of, that have breakers more hollow and vicious as those of Villa are Sandy Beach and the shore break at Waimea.
 Both are on Oahu.
 The Wedge, in Southern California, is a body-surfing E-Ticket, but not as vicious as Villa.

 Outside, the waves in Villa are big, hollow, powerful, and impossible to board surf.
 A few board surfers tried surfing them when I lived in Peru, but their broken boards washed up on the beach and they seldom ventured back out.
 When that lip hit your board, it was all over.